Emergency dentist searches

 A cracked molar at 9pm is the highest-intent query in dentistry.
 The patient is not comparing five sites.
 They tap the first map pin, they want a phone number their thumb can hit, and they want to see “open now” before they scroll.
 If your header phone is plain text and your same-day slots are buried, the call goes to whoever wired it right.

-Show me what’s brokenStarting at $1,500.
+See if your website is losing patientsStarting at $1,500.
 See a sample proposal before you send the URL.

 01